 The FDA and the EMA approved Venatorx’s initial Pediatric Study Plan (iPSP) and Pediatric Investigation Plan (PIP), respectively, for cefepime-taniborbactam.
 The PIP approvals enable Venatorx and its partner, the Global Antibiotic Research and Development Partnership (GARDP), to initiate clinical trials for cefepime-taniborbactam in pediatric patients, including newborns.
 In support of the PIP and iPSP, juvenile toxicology dose ranging finding studies for cefepime-taniborbactam are ongoing.

-This project began with federal funds from the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services, under contract number HHSN272201300019C, and The Wellcome Trust under Award No. 360G-Wellcome-101999/Z/13/Z, and continues with federal funds from the Department of Health and Human Services; Office of the Assistant Secretary for Preparedness and Response, Biomedical Advanced Research and Development Authority, under contract number HHSO100201900007C.
+Development of cefepime-taniborbactam began with federal funds from the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services, under contract number HHSN272201300019C, and Wellcome Trust under Award No. 360G-Wellcome-101999/Z/13/Z, and continues with federal funds from the Department of Health and Human Services; Office of the Assistant Secretary for Preparedness and Response, Biomedical Advanced Research and Development Authority, under contract number HHSO100201900007C.

-In September 2018, Venatorx entered into an exclusive license agreement with Everest Medicines Limited (HKEX:1952.HK) to support the development, registration and commercialization of cefepime-taniborbactam in Greater China, South Korea and Southeast Asia.
-Under the terms of the license agreement, Venatorx and Everest are collaborating on the global Phase 3 clinical development trials of cefepime-taniborbactam.
-Everest will be solely responsible for the commercialization of cefepime-taniborbactam in its territory for which Venatorx will be eligible to receive royalties on net sales.
+In September 2018, Venatorx entered into an exclusive license agreement with Everest Medicines to support the development, registration and commercialization of cefepime-taniborbactam in Greater China, South Korea, and select countries in Southeast Asia.
+Everest will be solely responsible for the commercialization of cefepime-taniborbactam in its territory and Venatorx will be eligible to receive royalties on net sales.

-In April 2020, Venatorx and GARDP announced a collaboration to accelerate the development of, and access to, cefepime-taniborbactam.
-GARDP is collaborating with Venatorx to complete the development of cefepime-taniborbactam, including the Phase 3 cUTI trial, an additional clinical trial in adults with infections due to carbapenem-resistant Enterobacterales and Pseudomonas, and non-clinical and clinical development activities to enable cefepime-taniborbactam to be used for children, including newborns with serious bacterial infections.
-Venatorx is committed to working with GARDP to distribute cefepime-taniborbactam on an affordable basis worldwide.
-Venatorx has granted GARDP exclusive rights to distribute and sub-distribute cefepime-taniborbactam, once it is approved for clinical use, in most low- and lower middle-income countries.
+In April 2020, Venatorx and GARDP announced a collaboration to accelerate the development of, and access to, cefepime-taniborbactam for adult and pediatric populations.
+Venatorx has granted GARDP exclusive rights to distribute and sub-distribute cefepime-taniborbactam, once it is approved for clinical use, in low- and lower-middle-income countries.

 |You are using a browser that is not supported.
 Please consider changing your browser|